 Replacing primitives with art

 The FR245 Music has a MIP (Memory-in-Pixel) display that is physically capable of rendering only 64 colors.
 Further, these are predecided colours, not configurable.
-The colours are every combination of 0x00, 0x55, 0xAA, 0xFF per RGB channel.
+The palette is 4x4x4 = 64 (every combination of 0x00, 0x55, 0xAA, 0xFF per RGB channel).
 It does not allow for alpha blending either, so if you want transparency, that needs to through colour-key.
 I used it so that the colour magenta (#FF00FF) was treated as transparent.

 The art pipeline ended up being a multi-step process, all designed around these constraints: